Wahesh/GlobalAzureBootcamp-2019/Lab5/README.md

 In [Lab 2](../Lab2/README.md) we created an ARM template to deploy the backbone of our application (app service plan, web app (mvc) and storage account).

-We will start from that template and add the Cognitive Services resource to it
+We will start from that template and add the Cognitive Services resource to it.

-Open the existing [ARM template](../Lab2/deployment/gab2019.json) and [ARM template parameters](../Lab2/deployment/gab2019.parameters.json) from lab2.
+Open the existing [ARM template](../Lab2/medias/gab2019.json) and [ARM template parameters](../Lab2/medias/gab2019.parameters.json) from lab2.

 **1 - Add the Cognitive Services resource:**